[Skip to Content]

 Following new guidelines by the Residency Review Committee (RRC) and the American Board of Surgery (ABS) Upstate has implemented increased rotation flexibility for our Chief Residents, based on their career plans.

 Our program has always provided a large clinical volume with the average case numbers for our graduating chiefs at far greater than that required by the RRC.
+As our ORs were shut down for multiple weeks during COVID and we faced significant OR limitations due to man power issues thereafter there was a dip in overall numbers, but we still had all residents way above the requirements.
 Here are some charts regarding the case numbers of our chief residents:

 PGY V Rotations